 Procurements carried out under a dynamic market must also meet the minimum contract value threshold for each type of contract.

-What will decide whether a dynamic market is used?
+When is a dynamic market used?

-• the stability of the market
+- the stability of the market

-• how much the supplier base is likely to change over time
+- how much the supplier base is likely to change over time

-• how much innovation could be seen in the products and services on offer
+- how much innovation could be seen in the products and services on offer

 Other articles related to the Procurement Act 2023